Drew Valentine: Loyola–Chicago

 Valentine joined the coaching staff at Loyola–Chicago in 2017, where he worked as the program's coordinator for defense.
 In his first season with Loyola, the Ramblers went on a historic NCAA tournament run that went all the way to the Final Four.

 Valentine was promoted to head coach of the program in 2021, following the departure of Porter Moser, who left to accept the head coaching position at Oklahoma.
 He was believed to be the youngest head coach in NCAA Division I men's basketball at the time of his hiring at the age of 29.

 Personal life

 Valentine's younger brother Denzel was an AP Player of the Year at Michigan State before being drafted by the Chicago Bulls with the 14th overall pick of the 2016 NBA draft.
-His father Carlton also played college basketball at Michigan State, and is currently the head coach of the basketball program at J. W. Sexton High School, where both brothers attended.
+His father Carlton also played college basketball at Michigan State, and was formerly the head coach of the basketball program at J. W. Sexton High School, where both brothers attended.